DHI-Roma/gregorovius-api/README.md

           - './persName[@type="reg"]'
 ```

 Notice how the root XPath differs from the deeper one in properties.
-The
+First of all, the root XPath is a string, while the other ones are arrays.
-root XPath must have namespace prefixes while the others must not.
+Root XPath expressions also must have namespace prefixes while the others must not.
 For now, a namespace prefix wildcard (`*:`) should do the trick.
 Certain predefined prefixes (`tei:`, `xml:` etc.) should be made
 available in a future version.

 #### Properties in entity definitions

+Properties, like the ones seen in the example above, can be nested.
-Properties can be nested.
-They can have an `xpath: ` value.
+Each of them can have an `xpath: ` line pointing to the property value
+by using an *array* of XPath expressions.
 If they don't, any deeper XPath will be resolved relative to the
 entity root.
 By default, properties yield a *single value* for a certain
 property.